July 4, 2018

 • Lack of personal contact

-• Lack of addressing the individual needs of the participants
+• Lack of addressing the individual needs of participants

-• Technical complexity: Required technical know-how (from the participant and the trainer or coach)
+• Technical complexity: Required technical know-how (for both participants and trainers or coaches)

 • Lack of practical applicability of some content

 These reasons prevent many trainers and coaches from offering their services entirely as e-learning.
 Rightly so!
-Because especially the first two points are essential for the success of many learning units.
-We humans value personal relationships and are much more likely to trust a person we have met face-to-face.
-And without trust in the trainer or coach, it is difficult to achieve learning success.
+Because particularly the first two points are essential for the success of many learning units.
+We humans value personal relationships and trust a person much more if we have met them face to face.
+And without trust in the trainer or coach, achieving learning success is rather difficult.

 Why You Shouldn’t Condemn E-Learning Anyway

-But wait – don't dismiss e-learning immediately because of all the disadvantages!
-Because the digital learning format also has its own advantages.
-Those who completely forgo e-learning also miss out on the benefits of digital learning.
-This was also evidenced by the aforementioned member survey by the dvct (2017):
+But wait – don’t dismiss e-learning immediately despite all its disadvantages!
+Because digital learning methods also have their own advantages.
+Those who completely forgo e-learning are also missing out on the benefits of digital learning.
+This was also revealed by the aforementioned survey of dvct (2017):

 • 87% of the surveyed trainers and coaches appreciate the flexibility of e-learning

-• 49% each saw advantages in lower costs and high user autonomy in e-learning.
+• 49% each saw advantages in low costs and high self-determination of the user in e-learning.

-The big question is therefore: How can you avoid the disadvantages of e-learning while still benefiting from its advantages?
+The big question is consequently: How can you avoid the disadvantages of e-learning while still benefiting from the advantages?

-The answer is: With blended learning.
-With this learning concept, you combine e-learning components with traditional face-to-face learning: your participants are both flexible in location and time as well as very self-determined in terms of pace and difficulty.
-And for your clients, the overall costs remain constant compared to pure face-to-face training.
+The answer is: with blended learning.
+This learning concept combines e-learning components with traditional face-to-face learning: your participants are both flexible in location and time as well as highly self-determined regarding pace and level of difficulty.
+And for your clients, the costs remain constant overall compared to pure face-to-face training.
 This gives you the best selling points on your side!

-5 Reasons for E-Learning in Connection with Presence
+5 Reasons for E-Learning in Connection with Face-to-Face Learning

-Offering e-learning in connection with face-to-face courses is the solution of blended learning.
-And while for many trainers and coaches pure e-learning is just an interim solution, blended learning has been performing excellently in surveys for many years.
-For example, in the study of the Trendmonitor 2018, 97% of the surveyed experts assess blended learning as a central learning format for corporate learning.
+Offering e-learning in conjunction with face-to-face courses is the solution of blended learning.
+And while for many trainers and coaches pure e-learning is only an interim solution, blended learning has consistently performed well in surveys for many years.
+For example, in the study of Trendmonitor 2018, 97% of the surveyed experts rated blended learning as a central form of learning for corporate education.

-The following 5 reasons motivate trainers and coaches to offer e-learning in connection with face-to-face events – as blended learning:
+The following 5 reasons motivate trainers and coaches to offer e-learning in conjunction with face-to-face events – as blended learning:

-Coaching and training typically have a fixed goal: to educate the participant and make them more successful.
-The long-term integration of learning content into practical everyday life is extremely important.
-What good does a training or coaching do if the participant can hardly recall any content after a few weeks?
+Coaching and training usually have a specific goal: to educate the participants and make them more successful.
+In this context, the long-term integration of learning content into practical daily life is extremely important.
+What good is training or coaching if the participant can hardly recall any content after a few weeks?

-We increasingly live digitally in our private lives, making purely analog training and coaching seem more and more alienating to participants.
-Through e-learning components, participants experience a seamless and natural transition from the course to their everyday life.
+We are living more digitally in our private lives, making purely analog training and coaching seem increasingly alien to participants.
+Through e-learning components, participants experience a smooth and natural transition from the course to their daily life.

-One of the biggest advantages of e-learning is flexibility: whether from the train on a smartphone or between two meetings on a tablet – online courses are ideally time- and location-independent.
+One of the greatest advantages of e-learning is flexibility: whether from the train on your smartphone or between two meetings on your tablet – online courses should ideally be time- and location-independent.

-With high flexibility comes increased autonomy for the participant.
-They can decide for themselves how quickly they progress in the course during the e-learning components of blended learning.
-This way, participants with different prior knowledge can be smoothly guided through the material.
+With high flexibility comes increased self-determination for the participant.
+They can decide for themselves how quickly they progress in the course with the e-learning components of blended learning.
+This allows participants with different prior knowledge to be guided smoothly.

-Last but not least: costs are always a factor when trainers and coaches want to evaluate new learning formats.
-E-learning plus face-to-face courses means maximum support for the participants, making clients likely to pay higher prices.
-This allows trainers and coaches to offset any additional costs incurred through a digital platform – and in the long run, even achieve higher profits.
+Last but not least: costs are always a factor when trainers and coaches want to assess new learning methods.
+E-learning plus face-to-face courses means optimal support for participants, making clients willing to pay higher prices.
+As a result, trainers and coaches can offset any additional costs incurred through a digital platform – and ultimately even achieve a higher profit.

 We are all changing, becoming more digital – both professionally and privately.
-That is why for the dvct, e-learning is not just a hype:
+That’s why for the dvct, e-learning is no mere hype:

-“(...) to engage intensively with e-learning and e-coaching despite all reservations: to maintain the connectivity to the emotionally significant life and work world of our clients and seminar participants.
-Because they are already largely caught up in digitalization processes, a trend that is increasing.”
+“(…) despite all reservations, we need to engage more intensely with e-learning and e-coaching: to maintain the connection to the emotionally significant life and work world of our clients and seminar participants.
+Because they are already mostly caught up in digitalization processes, with a rising tendency.”

 from a contribution by Sandra Mareike Lang and Franz Hütter of the dvct

 Digitalization process, this term sounds very abstract.
-However, digitalization will never completely displace our analog world, even if it is frequently addressed in science fiction.
+However, digitalization will never completely replace our analog world, even if that is often a theme in science fiction.
 Why?
 Because we need the nuances of the analog.

-Well-known ZDF scientist Harald Lesch explains the terms 'digital' and 'analog' in a humorous way in a video:
+The well-known ZDF scientist Harald Lesch explains the terms “digital” and “analog” in a humorous way in a video:

-“Analog is the gradual transition from one state to another and digital is the abrupt change.”
+“Analog is the gradual transition from one state to another and digital is the abrupt transition.”

-This gradual transition – the existing nuances are a key factor in face-to-face courses to establish a personal bond between the participant and the trainer or coach.
+It is exactly this gradual transition – the existing nuances in the face-to-face course that is an essential factor in establishing a personal bond between the participant and trainer or coach.

-Is your summer vacation coming soon?
-Are you going into nature or more for sightseeing and city trips?
-If you thought “Why not both” – I see it the same way.
-Why limit yourself to one type of experience when you can combine two worlds?
+Is your summer vacation coming up soon?
+Are you headed to nature or more for sightseeing and city trips?
+If you thought “Why not both” – I feel the same way.
+Why limit yourself to one type of experience when you can connect two worlds.

 Yes, e-learning alone is not the solution.
 But e-learning in conjunction with face-to-face courses compensates for all possible disadvantages.
-Only one obstacle remains: the first step.
+There’s just one obstacle left: the first step.

-Start now with the combination of e-learning and face-to-face!
-Design a simple blended learning experience for your start.
-We have prepared a guide for you, with which you can create a first concept in 45 minutes.
-Make an appointment for this in your calendar as soon as possible!
+Start now with the combination of e-learning and face-to-face learning!
+Design a simple blended learning plan at the beginning.
+For this, we have created a guide, with which you can sketch out an initial concept in 45 minutes.
+It’s best to schedule a date for this in your calendar!

 Do you want to offer e-learning as a company or academy?
 Download our guide "Successfully Rolling Out E-Learnings with blink.it" for free.